Monday, January 17, 2005

 23. Immaculate Conception of Mary - 1854 A.D.

-24, Infallibility of the Pope in Matters of Faith and Morals, Proclaimed by the Vatican Council - 1870 A.D.
+24, Infallibility of the Pope in Matters of Faith and Morals, Proclaimed by the

 25. Assumption of the Virgin Mary (Bodily Ascension into Heaven shortly after her Death) - 1950 A.D.